-For more information on the differences between trials and settlements, refer to our article Mesothelioma Lawsuit.
+For more information on the differences between trials and settlements, refer to our article Mesothelioma Lawsuits.

-Keep in mind that if you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for financial compensation for medical expenses, pain and suffering, lost wages, emotional trauma, and much more.
-Remember to use our free Asbestos Attorney Locator Tool to find a leading mesothelioma attorney in your area.
+Keep in mind that if you or a loved one has been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for financial compensation for medical expenses, pain and suffering, lost wages, emotional trauma, and much more.
+Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the experienced asbestos and mesothelioma attorneys in your area.

 Page Reviewed and Edited by Mesothelioma Attorney Paul Danziger

 Paul Danziger grew up in Houston, Texas and earned a law degree from Northwestern University School of Law in Chicago.
 For over 25 years years he has focused on representing mesothelioma cancer victims and others hurt by asbestos exposure.
 Paul and his law firm have represented thousands of people diagnosed with mesothelioma, asbestosis, and lung cancer, recovering significant compensation for injured clients.
 Every client is extremely important to Paul and he will take every call from clients who want to speak with him.
 Paul and his law firm handle mesothelioma cases throughout the United States.